Jasontheswag/WHSTechNotes/journal.md

   Autcraft exists to prevent things like people harrassing and bullying people with mental disorders. when developers ignore safety, people can get hurt and bullied

+# January 29, 2026
+  Despite not being a senior, I did not take EITHER test.